De facto currency: Russian ruble

-The disputed territories of Abkhazia and South Ossetia and Crimea have the Russian ruble as their de facto currency.
+Abkhazia, South Ossetia, and Crimea have the Russian ruble as their de facto currency.

 South African rand and Botswana pula

 Due to hyperinflation in Zimbabwe in 2006 to 2008, the government of Zimbabwe has allowed circulation of foreign currency since September 2008 and local currency became obsolete since 12 April 2009.
 Both South African rand and Botswana pula circulate in Zimbabwe.

 Canadian dollar

 The small French island of St. Pierre and Miquelon has the Canadian dollar as its de facto currency.

-Hong Kong Dollar
+Hong Kong dollar

-The Hong Kong Dollar is widely accepted in Macau, even though it has not gained official recognition from Autoridade Monetária de Macau (AMCM) as legal tender in Macau.
-The Macauese Pacata is pegged to the Hong Kong Dollar at 1.029(buy)/1.032(sell).
+The Hong Kong dollar is widely accepted in Macau, even though it has not gained official recognition from Autoridade Monetária de Macau (AMCM) as legal tender in Macau.
+The Macanese Pataca is pegged to the Hong Kong Dollar at 1.029(buy)/1.032(sell).
 However, many merchants who accept Hong Kong Dollars may offer to pay the difference between two currencies, such practice is often called '不補水' in Chinese.
 If merchandise priced in Patacas is paid for in Hong Kong Dollars, and if merchants practice '不補水', prices in Patacas may be rounded up to the equivalent in Hong Kong Dollars, and merchants would offer change in Hong Kong dollars or the amount of Hong Kong Dollars paid would be automatically converted into Patacas and merchants would then offer change in Patacas.